apbouwens/apbouwens.github.io/_posts/2020-4-26-Receiving-METEOR.md

 Besides the awesome resolution, there are two things that are striking about this image.

 - The colors aren't natural (blue snow)!
-That was to be expected since I set the blue channel to contain the infrared image (1.6 µm - 1.8 µm).
 To get natural-looking color, the spectral bands should have followed the [spectral sensitivity of the human eye](https://en.wikipedia.org/wiki/CIE_1931_color_space).
 But of course, this being a weather satellite, the infrared (temperature-related) spectra are much more interesting.

 - The image seems compressed inwards near the left and right edges.
 I guess this is how the METEOR's lens deforms the image to get more land area onto its sensor.